169/intelli-video/README.md

 ## video-translation

-It uses [OpenAI Whisper](https://github.com/openai/whisper) and OpenAI API([TTS](https://platform.openai.com/docs/guides/text-to-speech)) to achieve the following purposes:
+video-translation is an ongoing project. it uses [OpenAI Whisper](https://github.com/openai/whisper) and OpenAI API([TTS](https://platform.openai.com/docs/guides/text-to-speech)) to achieve the following purposes:

-video-translation is an ongoing project.
-Its purpose is as follows:

 1. Video download. ✅
 2. Get audio from video, the default is mp3 format. ✅